RouquinBlanc/traio/README.md

 ### Names and logger

-If you went deep enough in asyncio misteries, you know that tracing code is (for now) kind of a nightmare...
+If you went deep enough in asyncio mysteries, you know that tracing code is (for now) kind of a nightmare...
 For that reason, Scope as well as tasks can be instantiated with a name.
 The Scope can also take a logger which will be used for tracing most of the calls and task life cycle, mostly with debug level.